aiverify-foundation/moonshot/docs/getting_started/installation.md

 ```

 ### Enabling Both CLI and WebAPI
-This command enales you to interact with the Moonshot Library through HTTP requests and CLI.
+This command enables you to interact with the Moonshot Library through HTTP requests and CLI.
 It gives you the most flexibility, as you can interact with Moonshot through both command-line commands and HTTP requests.
 ```
 $ pip install "projectmoonshot-imda[all]"
 ```